TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/b-ExtbaseReference/Index.rst

 	Returns the domain object with this UID.

 :method:`findByProperty($propertyValue)` and :method:`countByProperty($propertyValue)`
 	Magic finder method.
-Finding all objects (or the number of them) for the property *property* having a value of ``$propertyValue`` and returns them in an array, or the
-Number as an integer value.
+Finding all objects (or the number of them) for the property *property* having a value of ``$propertyValue`` and returns them in an array, or the number as an integer value.

 :method:`findOneByProperty($propertyValue)`
 	Magic finder method.
-Finds the first object, for which the given property *property* has the value $propertyValue.
+Finds the first object, for which the given property *property* has the value
+	$propertyValue.

 :method:`remove($object)` and :method:`removeAll()`
 	Deletes an object (or all objects) in the repository.